OlivierBlanvillain/SlickChair-report/content.md

 # Introduction

 Peer reviewing is a central process in the organisation of scientific conferences.
-It involves multiple interactions between it's participants: authors share their work with the program committee, which is then in charge of the review process, finally allowing the program chair to decide on submission acceptance.
-While this process could be implemented by the exchanging emails between participants, the use of dedicated IT system greatly simplifies the process.
+It involves multiple interactions between it's participants: authors share their work with the program committee, which is then in charge of the review process.
+A program chair is ordinarily designated to ensure good coordination and decide on final submission acceptance.
+While this process could be implemented by simply exchanging emails between participants, a lot of effort would have to be put gathering, coordinating and aggregating submissions and reviews.
+The use of dedicated software, called conference management system, can greatly simplifies this process.

-Among the responsibilities of the program chair, the assignment of submissions to \pcms can prove to be a very complex task.
-To be fair among authors, submissions usually receive the same number of reviews, and this work has to be well distributed among \pcms so that no one overloaded.
-Moreover, \pcms might have conflicts of interests with certain submission and different levels of knowledge depending on the topics.
-Conference management systems can help a program chair for the coordination of the program committee, and offer a centralised system to upload submissions, reviews and discussions between program committee members.

   - Why a new systems (e.i. what's wrong with easychair)